Naser al-Din Shah Qajar: Reforms

-The shah gradually lost interest for reform.
+The Shah gradually lost interest in reform.
 However, he took some important measures such as introducing telegraphy and postal services and building roads.
 He also increased the size of the state's military and created a new group called the Persian Cossack Brigade which was trained and armed by the Russians.
-He was the first Persian to be photographed and was a patron of photography who had himself photographed hundreds of times.
+He was the first Iranian to be photographed and was a patron of photography who had himself photographed hundreds of times.
 His final prime minister was Ali Asghar Khan, who after the shah's assassination aided in securing the transfer of the throne to Mozaffar al-Din.

-Although he was successful in introducing these western based reforms, he was not successful in gaining complete sovereignty over his people or getting them to accept these reforms.
+Although he was successful in introducing those western-based reforms, he was not successful in gaining complete sovereignty over his people or getting them to accept these reforms.
 The school he opened, Dar al-Funun, had very small enrollment numbers.
 The restrictions defined by Sh'ia Islam on the shah's collection of the zakat led to those funds going straight into the coffers of the ulama.
 Therefore, the financial autonomy given to the ulama enabled them to remain structurally independent, keeping madrasahs open and supporting the students therein.
 The ulama also maintained their authority to challenge state law.
-To fund these new institutions and building projects, Naser repeatedly used tax farming to increase state revenue.
-Unfortunately, tax collectors routinely abused their power and the government was viewed as corrupt and unable to protect them from abuse by the upper class.
+To fund these new institutions and building projects, Naser al-Din repeatedly used tax farming to increase state revenue.
+Tax collectors routinely abused their power and the government was viewed as corrupt and unable to protect them from abuse by the upper class.
 This anti-government sentiment increased the ulama's power over the people because they were able to provide them security.
 Keddie states in her book, Roots of Revolution: An Interpretive History of Modern Iran, that at the time "it was still considered a sign of greater status to be admitted to the ranks of the ulama than it was to become a member of the civil service."

-In 1852 Naser al-Din dismissed and executed Amir Kabir, the famous Persian reformer.
-With him, many believe, died the prospect of an independent Persia led by meritocracy rather than nepotism.
+In 1852 Naser al-Din dismissed and executed Amir Kabir, the famous Iranian reformer.
+With him, many believe, died the prospect of an independent Iran led by meritocracy rather than nepotism.

 In the later years of his rule, however, Naser al-Din steadfastly refused to deal with the growing pressures for reforms.
 He also granted a series of concessionary rights to foreigners in return for large payments.
-In 1872, popular pressure forced him to withdraw one concession involving permission to construct such complexes as railways and irrigation works throughout Persia.
+In 1872, popular pressure forced him to withdraw one concession involving permission to construct such complexes as railways and irrigation works throughout Iran.
 He visited Europe in 1873, 1878 and 1889.
 In 1890, he granted a 50-year concession on the purchase, sale, and processing of all tobacco in the country, which led to a national boycott of tobacco and the withdrawal of the concession.
 This last incident is considered by many authorities to be the origin of modern Iranian nationalism.